-On May 8, 2021, the Norma Livingston Ovarian Cancer Foundation presented a check for $120,000 to fund Ovarian Cancer Specific Research at the University of Alabama at Birmingham’s Division of Gynecologic Oncology.
+On May 8, 2021, the Norma Livingston Ovarian Cancer Foundation presented a check for $120,000 to fund Ovarian Cancer Specific Research

-Over the past 15 years, NLOCF has funded over $1,6000,000 in ovarian cancer research.
+Over the past 17 years, NLOCF has funded over $1,7000,000 in ovarian cancer research.
 In the past funds have been used to identify why women with ovarian cancer become resistant to chemotherapy, why they recur, and how the medical profession can prevent this from happening.
 Advances in surgery and chemotherapy have improved patient responses and increased their time in remission, but cure rates have not significantly changed in the last 20 years and the majority of patients eventually recur.

 Car Tag History